-Latvia process servers serve civil and commercial matters pursuant to the Hague Service Convention, which is a multilateral treaty adopted in Hague, Netherlands on November 15 1965, by member states of the Hague Conference on Private International Law.
-It came into existence to give litigants a reliable and efficient means of serving the documents on parties living, operating or based in another country.
-The provisions of the convention apply to service of process in civil and commercial matters but not criminal matters.
+Latvia process servers serve civil and commercial matters pursuant to the Hague Service Convention, a multilateral treaty adopted in Hague, Netherlands, on November 15, 1965, by member states of the Hague Conference on Private International Law.
+It came into existence to give litigants a reliable and efficient means of serving the documents on parties living, operating, or based in another country.
+The provisions of the convention apply to the service of process in civil and commercial matters but not criminal matters.
 Also, the Convention shall not apply if the address of the person to be served with the document is not known.

 Method of Service

-Documents are received in the Central Authority and forwarded to competent Bailiff of Latvia for the execution of the request.
+Documents are received by the Central Authority and forwarded to the competent Bailiff of Latvia for the execution of the request.